AguaClara/UASB/UASB_Manual_Spring2018.md

 </div>

 ### Size and Flow
- Due to the fabrication experience AguaClara accumulated from in-house construction of the 1 L/s drinking water treatment plant, the scale of the pilot UASB reactor was loosely based on the size and scale of the 1  L/s sedimentation tank.
+From  fabrication experience AguaClara gained from in-house construction of the 1 L/s drinking water treatment plant, the scale of the pilot UASB reactor was loosely based on the size and scale of the 1  L/s sedimentation tank.
 With the goal of constructing the reactor utilizing a 3 foot diameter PVC pipe and welded PVC sheets for the base, one of the primary concerns was structural stability.
 While it was desirable to have a flat bottom geometry to maximize volume for biological processing, shear stress at the interface between the welded PVC sheets and pipe would lead to the rupture the bottom of the reactor.
 Due to the complexities and time requirements required to determine the feasibility of this approach,  the team opted to model the bottom geometry for the pilot scale UASB reactor on that of the 1 L/s sedimentation tank since the UASB would also utilize a 3 foot diameter corrugated pipe that would support approximately a 7 foot tall column of water.
 In following these designs, the pilot scale UASB reactor will also have a 60 $$ $^{\circ}$ $$ sloped bottom like the 1 L/s sedimentation tank as shown in Figure 3 and Figure 4.
 More information on geometry and structure of the 1 L/s sedimentation tank can be found on the Fall 2016 1 L/s Final Report ([Herrara et al., 2016](https://www.overleaf.com/6186375zdpjfc#/20717591/)).
 <div style="text-align:center">

  ![1LPS](https://github.com/AguaClara/UASB/blob/master/Images/1lps_plant.PNG?raw=true)